Top Data Science Project – Sentiment Analysis Project in R

 Summary

-In this blog, we went through our project of sentiment analysis in R. We learnt about the concept of sentiment analysis and implemented it over the dataset of Jane Austen’s books.
+In this blog, we went through our project of sentiment analysis in R. Then we learnt about the concept of sentiment analysis and implemented it over the dataset of Jane Austen’s books.
 We were able to delineate it through various visualizations after we performed data wrangling on our data.
 We used a lexical analyzer – ‘bing’ in this instance of our project.
 Furthermore, we also represented the sentiment score through a plot and also made a visual report of wordcloud.

 Hope you enjoyed this R Sentiment Analysis Project.
 Drop your queries through comments, we will definitely help.